 All full-time Colby students, regardless of financial aid eligibility, may hold part-time campus jobs.
 First-year aid recipients with student worker aid in their packages who would like to work are encouraged to access our “First-Years” search and apply web site to secure employment over the summer (please be patient this summer 2020 since we are in the midst of dealing with social distancing issues).
 The summer period is normally devoted to the new incoming class, therefore, it is important to be proactive before getting to campus and competing with all students so please work on your resume with a focus on sharing your interests schedule of availability and willingness to learn something new.
 Most campus jobs will train students who demonstrate an interest in the position.

-Pay rates range depending on the type of job or the level of knowledge and responsibility required.
-The level of pay is determined by the Office of Financial Services and is based upon the recommendation of the employer.
 Student pay periods are bi-weekly.
-A timesheet entry should be completed on the web by the student with confirmation of time worked by the supervisor prior to being submitted on time to the Student Payroll Office.
-Direct deposit is our standard method of paying wages, and banking information will need to be entered in Workday.
-If under special circumstances you are receiving a check it may be picked up at the payroll office on the Friday following the close of each pay period.
+Time entry is completed on Workday and must be approved by the supervisor.
+Direct deposit is Colby’s standard method of paying wages, and banking information will need to be entered in Workday.
+If under special circumstances you are receiving a check, it will be mailed to your campus mailbox after payday.
 There is no annual earning maximum, but in order to allow sufficient time for academics and other Colby activities, students are not to be scheduled more than 12 hours of work per week with a 3-hour addendum to allow for special occasions.
 Students with special circumstances who feel that they need to work more should contact the Student Employment Office.
-Financial aid recipients may earn more than the amount of student work in their aid packages but are encouraged to discuss their need for additional earnings with a member of the Student Financial Services staff before exceeding the packaged amount.
+Financial aid recipients may earn more than the amount of student work in their aid packages, but are encouraged to discuss their need for additional earnings with a member of the Student Financial Services staff before exceeding the packaged amount.